 Compared to other regions of the Mediterranean Basin biodiversity hotspot, fewer phylogeographic studies have focused on North African communities (Beddek et al., 2018; Husemann et al., 2014).
 Among these, many studies have revealed important intra-specific genetic diversity in various taxa (see Husemann et al., 2014 for a review), in relation with the range of landscapes and bioclimatic regions and the complex biogeographic history that characterize this area.
-Consequently, important knowledge gaps still exist regarding the taxonomic diversity of North African taxa and the evolutionary processes underlying it (Beddek et al., 2018; Brito et al., 2014; Ficetola et al., 2013).
-Phylogeographic studies of North African taxa are of special interest, for two reasons.
-Firstly, they have the potential to significantly fill the aforementioned knowledge gaps, by providing extensive information on the extent and geographic distribution of intra-specific genetic diversity, and its underlying evolutionary and ecological factors, as well as undetected species boundaries.
-Secondly, biodiversity hotspots are prime areas to study the processes shaping the distribution of genetic diversity and underlying lineages diversification at a global scale.
+Consequently, important gaps still hamper our knowledge of the taxonomic diversity of North African taxa and the evolutionary processes which created it (Beddek et al., 2018; Brito et al., 2014; Ficetola et al., 2013).
+Phylogeographic studies of North African taxa are needed to fill the aforementioned knowledge gaps, by documenting the extent and geographic distribution of intra-specific genetic diversity, and identifying unrecognized species-level lineages.
+Secondly, biodiversity hotspots such as North Africa are prime areas to study the ecological and evolutionary processes shaping the distribution of genetic diversity and underlying lineages diversification at a global scale (e.g., Carnaval et al., 2009; Demos et al. 2014, Durrant et al. 2015).
 In that context, regionally distributed (as opposed to narrow-ranged) taxa are particularly valuable models, as they are likely to inform on a larger variety of processes.

 In this study, we focus on the Red-tailed Spiny-footed lizard Acanthodactylus erythrurus (Squamata: Lacertidae), a species widely distributed across the Maghreb and the Iberian Peninsula.
 This species is characterized by pronounced morphological variations that led to the recognition of several morphological subspecies or species (Salvador, 1982; Bons & Geniez, 1995), which inhabit distinct habitat types (from coastal sand dunes to high altitude xerophytic vegetation through open forests and semi-arid steppes).
 Several molecular studies (Beddek et al., 2018; Fonseca et al., 2009; Miralles et al., 2020) have revealed an important and previously unsuspected intraspecific genetic diversity, leading to the description of two new species, and emphasizing the need for a more in-depth taxonomic revision of this group.
 Notably, these studies highlight important disagreements between the accepted taxonomy and molecular clades.
 One of the main questions raised by these findings is whether the morphological and ecological diversification of this group has been produced by vicariance and lineage diversification, or by local adaptation in the face of historical gene flow.
 However, most studies (except Miralles et al., 2020) have relied only on mtDNA, offering an incomplete picture of the historical processes underlying A. erythrurus’ genetic diversity.
-Here, we combine a comprehensive sampling with multi-locus data to clarify whether multiple vicariant units explain the genetic diversity in the A. erythrurus complex (referred to as A. erythrurus here).
+Here, we complement the multi-locus data produced by Miralles et al. (2020) with new sequences, focusing on Moroccan populations with a comprehensive sampling, to clarify whether multiple vicariant units explain the genetic diversity in the A. erythrurus complex (referred to as A. erythrurus here).